wcDogg/windows/openSSH.md

 ```
 Note: Microsoft's instructions use `~\.ssh\` instead of the full path.
 This didn't work for me - the full path did.
 Shallow research says this is a mismatch between how Windows and PowerShell use the tilde `~`.

-## Deploy Public Key for Local Admin
+## Add Public Key to OpenSSH Server

-Stay in the un-connected terminal - your prompt should look like `PS C:\Windows\System32>`.
+Stay in the new, un-connected shell - your prompt should look like `PS C:\Windows\System32>`.

 To use the key pair, the contents of the public key need to be placed into a text file on the OpenSSH server.